yanda-wang/MRSC/README.md

 \[\[\[4,3,6,5\],\[34,2,35,3\],\[8,75,6,34\]\],\[\[8,56,34,23\],\[18,34,26,4\],\[82,13,73,4\]\]\]

+To prepare datasets for MRSC, one needs to prepare the following files and put them into a file named as "data" in the project:

+DIAGNOSES_ICD.csv

+PROCEDURES_ICD.csv

+PRESCRIPTIONS.csv (you can download these three files from [MIMIC](https://mimic.mit.edu))

+ndc2atc_level4.csv

+ndc2rxnorm_mapping.txt (you can find these two files in MRSC/data)

+THen run the file DataProcessing.py

 # Codes

 Networks: basic components of the model, including the encoder, decoders based on sum based coverage and GRU based coverage.